 Open the house up as normal in the morning.
 Chickens always have to establish a pecking order, keep an eye on your hens for the first few days and once the pecking order is established, they should get along fine together.
 It is a good idea to offer an extra feeder and drinker in the run until the pecking order is settled.

 How often should I clean my chickens' house out?

 Everyone does this differently; some peope 'poo pick' every day or so and some people have a full clean out every couple of weeks.
 However you do it, it is really important that you thoroughly clean out your hens’ house at least once a month.
 After doing the usual clean, take out all the detachable parts (roosting bars, nest boxes etc) and pressure wash the house or scrub with a suitable disinfectant.
 Allow everything to dry in the sunlight and, once dry, give the house a good dusting with mite powder before putting bedding back.

 Will my hens need worming and treating for lice and mites?

 Yes.
 Apple Cider Vinegar is a great natural wormer, it’s cheap and easy and you put it in their water (10mL per litre of water).
 It’s also a great tonic and keeps them in good feather and laying well.
 Apple Cider Vinegar keeps the worms at bay by keeping the gut acidic.
 It is unlikely for most 'back garden' hens to actually catch worms but if they do, we recommend treating them with flubenvet every six months, to ensure they don't get reinfected by worms on the land.

-We recommend you dust your hens with lice and mite powder regularly as a precaution to ensure that your hens stay parasite free as these parasites are brought in by the wild birds.
+We recommend you dust your hens with lice and mite powder as a precaution to ensure that your hens stay parasite free as these parasites are brought in by the wild birds.
 Dust the hens and the house on the same day.
 Dust once a month in the summer and once every two months in the winter.